syrianarchive/syrianarchive-investigations/investigations/Harem.md

 *A panoramic photo of the two airstrikes locations*

-Thiqa News Agency also published a video on 22 March [of the site of the two air raids](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DogKrVO-o3sE&sa=D&ust=1538477135308000).
-In the video, one witness spoke about the two raids, pointing to the location of the second one.
-The same witness confirmed that the compound is a residential complex, inhabited by civilian families.
+Thiqa News Agency also published a video on March 22 [of the site of the two air raids](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DogKrVO-o3sE&sa=D&ust=1538477135308000).
+In the video, a witness spoke about the two raids pointing to the location of the second strike.
+The same witness confirmed that the structure hit is a residential complex inhabited by families.
 They also denied any military presence in the area.

-On 22 March, several hours after the raids Zaman al-Wasl newspaper published an [initial report](https://www.google.com/url?q=https://www.zamanalwsl.net/news/article/85783/&sa=D&ust=1538477135310000) on the incident; the report contained the following pictures:
+On March 22, several hours after the raids Zaman al-Wasl newspaper published an [initial report](https://www.google.com/url?q=https://www.zamanalwsl.net/news/article/85783/&sa=D&ust=1538477135310000) on the incident with the following images:

 ![](/assets/investigations/Harem/image11.png)
-*The photo was taken at the site of the second raid, The photographer was facing in the southern direction in the picture, in the background the presence of Harem castle can be noticed, which is located south and near the locations of the two airstrikes*
+*The photo was taken at the site of the second raid, the photographer is facing south in the picture, in the background the presence of Harem castle can be noticed, which is located south and near the locations of the two airstrikes*

 ![](/assets/investigations/Harem/image4.png)